theintrigued/employee-detail/README.md

 ## Installation

-All you need to do to get the plugin working is exract the file in your plugins directory on the server and activate it from the plugins admin panel.
+All you need to do to get the plugin working is extract the file in your plugins directory on the server and activate it from the plugins admin panel.

 * Upload the plugin folder  to the `/wp-content/plugins` directory.